 Organised sport is conducted at a number of different levels from juniors, seniors, masters, to national and international levels.
 Each level has a facility standard that is influenced by state, national and international sporting organisations.
-To assist with the strategic prioritisation of projects, each project
+To assist with the strategic prioritisation of projects, each project must align with the sportsground hierarchy identified in this Strategy.

-The following table provides a guide to the standard of facilities required for each level of competition and forms the basis for future facility developments and renewals
+The following table provides a guide to the standard of facilities required for each level of competition and forms the basis for future facility developments and renewals.